• Skip to primary navigation

 Step one is the coconut milk in the pan.

-STEP 1: In a large skillet, add in coconut milk and bring to a simmer over medium heat.
+STEP 1: In a large skillet, add in coconut milk and bring to a simmer.

 Step two is the red curry paste added to the hot coconut milk in the pan.

 STEP 2: Stir in red curry paste and sugar.
-Bring up to a boil, then reduce heat to low and simmer for 5 minutes.
+Bring up to a boil, then reduce heat and simmer.

 Step three is all of the vegetables and chicken added to the curry.

-STEP 3: Add the chicken and the vegetables, cook for 5 more minutes until chicken is cooked through.
+STEP 3: Add the chicken and the vegetables, cook until chicken is cooked through.

 Step four is the basil added in to the cooked veggies and chicken.